Philipp Stehr

 Das Berliner Volksbegehren und die politische Theorie des Unternehmens, www.praefaktisch.de, 2021.
 Link

-In the Academic Year 2024/25 I’ll be teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.
+In the summer term 2025 I’ll be co-teaching a course on democratic innovations at TU Munich.
+In the Academic Year 2024/25 I’ve also been teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.

 In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for undergraduate PPE students at Utrecht.